Updated on September 3, 2020.

 - If you have already submitted more than one PPP loan application, make sure you only sign loan documentation for one of those loans.

-- If you somehow ended up with two PPP loans for your single business with the same tax ID number, consider notifying your lender and repaying any additional PPP loans.
+- If you somehow ended up with two PPP loans for your single business with the same tax ID number, notify your lender and repaying any additional PPP loans.

 - For those with multiple affiliated businesses, it’s unclear whether getting multiple loans for multiple businesses is acceptable under the PPP.
 So if you have already received a PPP loan for one of your businesses, try looking for other sources of relief for additional business needs.
 Our Small Business Relief Finder can help.